Table of Contents

 A dewatering centrifuge is an industrial centrifuge specifically designed to dewater, i.e., separate water from sludge.
-The separation of water from a slurry thickens the sludge and reduces the volume of wastewater for disposal.
-Therefore, this centrifuge is also known as a sludge thickening centrifuge.
+Water separation from a slurry thickens the sludge and reduces the volume of wastewater for disposal.
+Therefore, this centrifuge is also known as a sludge-thickening centrifuge.

 The operation of a dewatering centrifuge can be simply explained as follows.
 Under the high centrifugal force inside the rotating bowl, the sludge is spun out towards the periphery of the centrifuge bowl and pushed out by the auger through the solids’ discharge ports.
 The centrifuge discharges the water is through liquid ports on the fluid discharge end.